lablup/pypiserver/README.rst

         Add "Cache-Control: max-age=AGE, public" header to package downloads.
         Pip 6+ needs this for caching.

+      --pkg-index-file INDEX_CACHE_FILE
+        Pre-built package index file.
+If t exists, the cache manager will load and exclusively reference it for package listing without watching package directories.
+If not exists, just falls back to the original live update with watchdog.
+This will reduce the initial loading time for package index caching, which is especially helpful to serve large amount of packages.
+        To generate the index file, execute scripts/generate_index_cache.py like: python pypiserver/scripts/generate_index_cache.py /path/to/pypi/packages [...]

     pypi-server -h, --help
       Show this help message.